Baozhang-Ren/CarND-Behavioral-Cloning-P3/README.md

 A `model.h5` will be saved as output

 ### `Behavior_Cloning.ipynb`
---- Detail Explaination of the Model
+--- Detail Explaination of `model.py`

 ### `drive.py`
 --- After `model.h5` is created, it can be used with drive.py using this command: